bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 And I think that that's okay.
 Obviously, we're comfortable with that because you do need to make a decision on what you think is the most impactful work that could be done on the project given the grantees that are applying in our case.
 There are projects, and sections of code that would make up something called a project that I think the industry could fund and not get much backlash.
-So, like, for example, BIP 322 generic signed message is something that I've heard that there's some identity folks interested in funding, for example.
+So, like, for example, BIP322 generic signed message is something that I've heard that there's some identity folks interested in funding, for example.
 And I don't know, there's been some talk about that now with this Ordinals project that that signed message may be valuable.
 And so something like that may be innocuous, whereas something more consensus related, like if you're funding, trying to get a new opcode or in or something like that may be more controversial.
 Maybe James has some thoughts on that.